Sick Dogs Prompt Blue Buffalo & WellPet Recalls: Potential Hormones In Dog Food

 — 1-800-PetMeds® (@1800PetMeds) March 20, 2017

 Too much exposure to the beef thyroid hormone can also cause your dog to have difficulty breathing and experience vomiting and diarrhea.
-Again, this latest recall is very specific and entails only two products, one from Blue Buffalo and the other from PetWell.
+Again, this latest recall is very specific and entails only two products; one from Blue Buffalo and the other from PetWell.
 According to Food Safety News, “The investigation revealed the potential “…for elevated levels of naturally occurring beef thyroid hormone” in these products, according to the recall notices.”

 #RECALL: WellPet recalls dog food topper for thyroid hormone https://t.co/2o7mjXoeaS #petfood pic.twitter.com/82uupEBe44